percona/pmm/docs/how-to/configure.md

 ### DBaaS

-Shows whether DBaaS features are activated on this server.
+A read-only setting that shows whether DBaaS features are activated on this server.

 !!! alert alert-warning "Caution"
     DBaaS functionality is a technical preview that must be turned on with a server feature flag.
 See [Setting up a development environment for DBaaS](../setting-up/server/dbaas.md).